theodoretsai/java-FFmpeg-wrapper/README.md

 #### Still in early stages but usable, contributions and suggestions are always welcome

-## Documentation still sucks ass and may be obsolete, for now it's probably easier to just read code.

 ### Getting Started:
 The first thing we need to take care of is to instantiate the FFmpegCommand Object, we no longer use the builder object, instead we use the constructor which takes a list of url inputs and a single output url where the file will be generated: